For optimum performance the oxygen (or lambda) sensor should be carefully positioned.

 *free-air is what we call clean ambient air with an oxygen concentration of around 20.9% and without any combustible hydrocarbons present.

 As part of the confidence test, a free-air calibration can be performed.
 It is worth noting that all Tech Edge controllers are designed to have long term electrical stability.
 They do not need to be re-calibrated at regular intervals like some lesser brands.
-In fact, they are designed to maintain their calibration even when a new sensor of the same type is swapped in.
+In fact (except the economy 2J range), they are designed to maintain their calibration even when a new sensor of the same type is swapped in.
 For best results however, we recommend you perform a free-air calibration when you first install the controller and sensor (or subsequent sensors), and perhaps 3 to 6 months later, depending on usage and operating environment.